projectcontour/gimbal/README.md

 Gimbal was developed out of a joint effort between Heptio and Yahoo Japan Corporation's subsidiary, Actapio, to modernize Yahoo Japan’s infrastructure with Kubernetes,  without affecting legacy investments in OpenStack.

-At launch, Gimbal can discover services from Kubernetes and OpenStack clusters, but we expect to support additional platforms in the future.
+Early releases of Gimbal can discover services that run on Kubernetes and OpenStack clusters, but support for additional platforms is expected in future releases.

 ### Common Use Cases